 Who Not How: Introduction

-Stop asking questions like “How should I do this?” or “How should I achieve this goal?”
+Stop asking questions like “How should I do this?” or “How should I achieve this personal goal?”
 When you focus on “how”, you’re restricted to your finite time, resources, skills and experience.

 For example, this book is the result of the Who Not How approach.
 Sullivan is the cofounder of an entrepreneurial coaching company.
 Hardy suggested writing this book after hearing one of Sullivan’s talks.
 Sullivan provided the insights, while Hardy wrote the book and published it with the help of Tucker Max.
 Hardy and Max were Sullivan’s Who for this book, while Sullivan was their Who for expanding their entrepreneurial vision/goals.